 Back in them days they didn't have show and tell.
 Heck no. Back then, it was work and learn, churn and burn, or feel and squeal if you didn't!
 Teachers in them days had a live board for a paddle, and if you didn't believe that, all you had to do was give 'em the slightest reason to set you on fire and make your caboose glow!

-But, back to my turtle story; Danny's turtle was the celebrity for the for the duration of the recess.
+But, back to my turtle story; Danny's turtle was the celebrity for the day.
 He'd taken the thing out of the box, (how he'd gotten it in the box was beyond me), and had set it on the teachers desk.

 Well, somebody else threw a paper ball, and ol Box let go of the prior ball and grabbed the second one.
 Now this made Danny mad cuz they were teasin' his pet!
 He reached down to grab the ball on the floor and presented a perfect place for ol Box to grab, which was promptly done faster than Momma picking up an half-off item at the grocery store!

 Danny screamed and was jumping up and down yelling "ow, ow, ooowww!"
 And it was a scream!
 Like a girl scream!
 Like several girls screamin'!
 Think anybody'd help him?
 Think again!
 He deserved everything he was a gettin'!
 'Naw, it was more like a howl.
 Boy that was f.u.n.n.y!